Queens Buzz Business Directory Log-In

 Click here to go to our events calendar for times of the events on Friday night and Saturday including maps.
 Lastly, we could not stay for the entire show and missed the display of swimsuits by Monica Yepez, as well a knitwear by Michiknitwear and clothing by osundesigns.
 For more information about these designers or models click to the Queens Fashion Week website.

 Site Search Tips.
-To find restaurants, shopping or other things to do in any of the neighborhoods, use the search function: 1) For best results, when typing in more than one word, use quotation marks - eg "Astoria Park".
+1) For best results, when typing in more than one word, use quotation marks - eg "Astoria Park".
 2) Also try either singular or plural words when searching for a specific item such as "gym" or "gyms".

-Send this story to a friend by filling in the appropriate box below.
+Or send this story to a friend by filling in the appropriate box below.